marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

-A basic HADataC installation involves the following three steps:
+A basic HADataC installation involves the following four steps:

 * acquiring required software for installing/running the HADatAc Console